 Murch has continually developed his editing talent and versatility, experimenting with every new and emerging system, from analogue to digital.
 His knowledge and artistry were distilled in his 2001 book, In the Blink of an Eye, an indispensable work of reference in the film editing world.
 He is also the subject of Michael Ondaatje's The Conversations: Walter Murch and the Art of Film Editing and Charles Koppelman's Behind the Seen.

 Carlo Chatrian, the Festival’s Artistic Director, comments: “Having Walter Murch here, apart from the honor of his presence, also highlights the thinking behind this award, instituted two years ago.
 As Francis F. Coppola has written, «he is a true pioneer.
 A man we should listen to with great attention – and pleasure».
 The way he works goes far beyond conventional notions of collaboration.
 The work on The Godfather: Part II or Apocalypse Now, for example, prove that the great films are nearly always the outcome of a close working relationship between major creative talents.
 And it is to one of the most subtle and influential of these that the Locarno Festival pays tribute this year.”

 Both the general public and the guests of the Festival will have an opportunity to meet Walter Murch and discover the secrets of his methods during a masterclass in Locarno.

-The Vision Award is supported for the second consecutive year by Nescens, Swiss anti-aging science.
+The Vision Award is supportet for the second consecutive year by Nescens, Swiss Anti-Aging Science.